KE-UniLiv/IDEA2/README.md

 - Instructions for the LLM (Extract all / assume ontology exists / reformulate rejected CQs)

 Reformulation of a CQ takes place when any given CQ has a score of $< 0$ on the Notion database.
-If this occurs, --find_rejected will pull these and store them in [`rejected_cqs.json`](assets/cqs/rejected_cqs.json) and --reformulate will allow the reformulation of those rejected CQs.
-If a comment is given to a rejected CQ (ie, a reason as to why it was rejected), this will be passed to the LLM as well.
+If this occurs, **--find_rejected** will pull these and store them in [`rejected_cqs.json`](assets/cqs/rejected_cqs.json) and **--reformulate** will allow the reformulation of those rejected CQs.
+Should a comment be given to a rejected CQ (ie, a reason as to why it was rejected), this will be passed to the LLM as well.
+Through iterations of CQ generations and feedback, the LLM should become fine-tuned to the task as the **message history** is given to the LLM as context from `.json` chat history files.

 ## Notion 💾